-If you are an investment geek always on the search for investment opportunities, the term ‘accredited investors’ must not be new to you.
-Real estate crowdfunding or high risk investment opportunities, still prefer ‘accredited investors’ over non-accredited investors.
-Simply put, accredited investors are wealthy individuals who can invest in high-risk, capital intensive investments globally.
+If you are an investment geek who is always on the search for investment opportunities, the term ‘accredited investors’ must not be new to you.
+Real estate crowdfunding or high-risk investment opportunities, still prefer ‘accredited investors’ over non-accredited investors.
+Simply put, accredited investors are wealthy individuals who can invest in high-risk, capital-intensive investments globally.

 Who are Accredited Investors?